Here are some common terms that are essential to grasp in order to fully enjoy MAAS, not to mention the rest of this documentation.

 10.0.0.0/8 172.16.0.0/12 192.168.0.0/16 2001:db8:4d41:4153::/64

-IP addresses can be reserved by adding one or more reserved ranges to your subnet configuration.
+IP addresses can be reserved by adding one or more reserved ranges to a subnet configuration.
 There are two types of ranges that can be defined:

-Reserved dynamic range An IP range that MAAS will use for enlisting, commissioning and, if MAAS-managed DHCP is enabled on the node's VLAN during commissioning, deploying.
+An IP range that MAAS will use for enlisting, commissioning and, if MAAS-managed DHCP is enabled on the node's VLAN during commissioning, deploying.
 An initial range is created as part of the DHCP enablement process if done with the web UI.
+For an unmanaged subnet, this range is never used.

 VLANs (Virtual LANs) are a common way to create logically separate networks using the same physical infrastructure.